Skip to main content

 gump config set analytics false

-Or set it in your config file:
+Or in your config file:

 [analytics]